map of germany

 Tübingen, Germany

 For a number of years the German department has had close ties to the University of Tübingen, one of the oldest universities in Germany.
 Founded in 1477 and situated in a beautiful town in southwest Germany, the university is just an hour by bus or train from Stuttgart.
 Students may choose to participate in the year abroad program or the semester abroad program, which is offered every spring semester.
-Each September, there is an information session (Göttingen-Tübingen Day) to answer any questions you might have.
-Please contact Professor André Fischer for more information.
-There is also a Tübingen website for WashU students that you may find useful.
+Each September, there is an information session to answer any questions you might have.

 Deadlines & Timetable